August 15, 2021

 - To stop feeling numb and disconnected

-- To express suicidal feelings without going through with it.
+- To express suicidal feelings without going through with them.

 It is important to know that self-harm is only a temporary way of finding relief.
 If you continue to self-harm, you can become trapped in a negative cycle of turning to self-harm whenever things get difficult.

-The best way to find long-term relief is to learn more helpful and productive strategies of coping with difficult feelings or situations.
+The best way to find long-term relief is to learn more helpful and productive strategies for coping with difficult feelings or situations.

 “You have to want to stop for yourself, nobody can make you, you have to recognise your worth and the wonderful influence you have, in the meantime, keep any wounds clean, and any items used sterile, use aftercare (like aloe vera) to limit scarring throughout the healing process.”